stela2502/Singularity_Tutorial/docs/RunThroughImageSmith.md

 Instead of copying the sandbox and image files, I recommend you create a new Git project and upload your definition files, scripts, and Makefile to either GitHub or any other Git server.

-The Blueprint has already created a `.gitignore` in the path that will exclude both the sandbox and the image from being uploaded to Git.
+The Blueprint includes a `.gitignore` in the path that will exclude both the sandbox and the image from being uploaded to Git.

 ## A Tiny GitHub Tutorial